xyraofficial/Android/XyraAI/README.md

 - Ensure all files are in correct locations
 - Check for syntax errors in Java files
 - Verify AndroidManifest.xml is valid
+- Add AndroidX Core library if NotificationCompat errors appear

+### "Unknown entity 'R'"
+- This usually means a resource file is missing or has errors
+- Check all drawable XML files for syntax errors
+- Rebuild the project (Clean & Build)

 ## License